DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 **Feature Description:**
 Enable users to manage WorkflowTemplates—workflows that are part of a GovernanceTemplate.
 Users can create new workflows, update existing ones, and view workflow details.

+> **Note:** DELETE requests for WorkflowTemplates will cascade delete any child ChecklistItemTemplates.

 ### Story 2.1: Backend API for Workflow Template CRUD (✅ Story Completed)
 - **As a** backend developer, **I want** to implement CRUD operations for WorkflowTemplate using the `/api/v1/workflow-templates` endpoints, **so that** workflows can be managed and linked to their parent GovernanceTemplate.
 - **Design / UX Consideration:**